 The book will be of interest to scholars working in art history, nationalism, Italian history, or Italian studies.

-1. Ottocento Painting and the Gap in Nineteenth-Century Art Historical Discourse 2.
-Three Portraits / Three Cities 3.
-Tommaso Minardi and the Roman Destiny 4.
-Fancesco Hayez and the Rise of History Painting During the Risorgimento 5.
-Gioacchino Toma, Neapolitan Realism and the Aftermath of Unification 6.
-The Regional/National Model
+1 Ottocento Painting and the Gap in Nineteenth-Century Art Historical Discourse 2 Three Portraits / Three Cities 3 Tommaso Minardi and the Roman Destiny 4 Francesco Hayez and the Rise of History Painting during the Risorgimento 5 Gioacchino Toma, Neapolitan Realism, and the Aftermath of Unification 6 The Regional/National Model